awslabs/duvet/design/duplicates/spec.md

 ([Decision 3](decisions.md#decision-3);
 [P-D2](#property-p-d2))

-A duplicate set within its cap MUST pass this check ([Decision 5](decisions.md#decision-5)), and when its size exceeds one it MUST be reported with its size and every member's location, so multiplicity is always surfaced, never silent.
+A duplicate set within its cap MUST pass this rule ([Decision 5](decisions.md#decision-5)), and when its size exceeds one it MUST be reported with its size and every member's location, so multiplicity is always surfaced, never silent.